Clarion Awards - Judges & Requirements

 Please review the following Judge Selection Criteria to make sure you are eligible for judging the Clarion Awards competition.
 Judges must:

-- Download and submit an application by Monday, April 3, 2017
+- Download and submit an application - Application Deadline - April 1, 2020

 - Have at least 10 years of professional experience or hold a master’s degree in a relevant discipline.